Let’s Start at the Beginning

 Well, guess what?
 You should.

-But not just for the sake of trying or to keep up appearances (or under the assumption you already know what she’s going to say).
-Listen like you did when you were first trying to get to know everything about her.
-Like when you were trying to use every little piece of information about her to input yourself into her future.
+But not just for the sake of trying or to keep up appearances (or under the assumption you already know what they’re going to say).
+Listen like you did when you were first trying to get to know everything about them.
+Like when you were trying to use every little piece of information about them to input yourself into their future.
 Listen like you did when you actually cared.

 Remember that?
-Remember actually caring about what she had to say?
+Remember actually caring about what they had to say?

-Remember how what she had to say mattered to you?
-Remember how you asked her questions and shit?
-Remember trying to find out her family members names so you could recite them back and impress her?
-Remember learning her likes and dislikes so you could plan a date she’d really enjoy?
-Remember trying to find out what she wanted to do with her life so you could aline yours with hers?
-Remember how listening enabled you to love her?
+Remember how what they had to say mattered to you?
+Remember how you asked them questions and shit?
+Remember trying to find out their family members names so you could recite them back and impress them?
+Remember learning their likes and dislikes so you could plan a date they’d really enjoy?
+Remember trying to find out what they wanted to do with their life so you could aline yours with theirs?
+Remember how listening enabled you to love them?

 (By the way, if you didn’t do any of those things you probably shouldn’t be in a relationship [with anyone].)

 And now what?
-Now that you’ve ‘got her’ you can’t even turn off the fucking T.V. and listen to how her day went, let alone ask her about it?
+Now that you’ve ‘got them’ you can’t even turn off the fucking T.V. and listen to how their day went, let alone ask about it?